An Engaging Educational Environment

 Submitting Your Abstract

-We need two copies of your abstract, one submitted by email (very important) to WardTinaR@uams.edu as a Word attachment, and the other a hard copy, signed by both you and your mentor.
+We need two copies of your abstract, one submitted by email (very important) to BCMB.firstname.lastname@example.org as a Word attachment, and the other a hard copy, signed by both you and your mentor.
 Both of these are due one week prior to the oral presentation.
 If you have special symbols or formatting as part of your abstract, it must be formatted for a PC in Microsoft Word.
 We do not have the software capability to translate other programs.
 (This is especially important if you include equations or a graphic – it must be reformatted to Word.)
-An example of how your abstract should look is shown below.
+An example of how to format your abstract is shown below and in the SURF Program Info and Schedule packet provided prior to the start of the program.

 Employing Protein Chimeras of Cytochrome P450 Reductase to Map Surfaces for Protein-protein Interactions